-From a rich and long history in mining to a world-renowned living botanical museum, Superior's story is centered around a resilient and proud community
+From a rich and long history in mining to a world-renowned botanical garden, Superior’s story is centered around a resilient and proud community.

 You would have to go back about 70 million years to be present for the formation of the copper that bubbled up into the Earth’s crust deep below Superior’s ground surface.
 Skip ahead a few million years so that enough erosion and faulting happened that the rich minerals became exposed.
 Jump way ahead again to the year 1875 when those mineral veins became the subject of the start of the Silver King mining claims filed by Charles G. Mason and four companions and the Silver Queen mining claims filed by W. Tuttle and P. Swain.